tidepool-org/uploader/README.md

 # Tidepool Uploader

-These notes were updated on Thursday, October 16, 2014.
+These notes were updated on Monday, November 3, 2014.

 This is a Chrome App that acts as an uploader client for Tidepool.
 It is intended to allow you to plug devices into the USB port and automatically load the data stored on it up to the Tidepool cloud.

 WARNING!
 THIS SOURCE CODE IS UNDER ACTIVE DEVELOPMENT AND IS KNOWN TO BE INCOMPLETE AND WITH ERRORS.
-THE CODE IS ACTIVELY CHANGING.
+IT IS IS ACTIVELY CHANGING.
 THIS CODE SHOULD NOT BE USED FOR COMMERCIAL MEDICAL SYSTEMS OR FOR ANY PURPOSE OTHER THAN ONGOING DEVELOPMENT AND IMPROVEMENT OF THIS CODE.

 ## About: